mdevstore/.github/SECURITY.md

 You'll get an acknowledgement within a few days.
 Confirmed issues are patched and pushed to Tebex as a version update, with a note in the changelog describing the fix in general terms.

-If you'd like credit in the changelog, say so in your report — otherwise reports are handled anonymously.
+If you'd like credit in the changelog, say so in your report, otherwise reports are handled anonymously.

 ## Scope